 The owner of any property serviced by a building sewer carrying industrial wastes shall provide laboratory measurements, tests, and analyses of waters and wastes to illustrate compliance with this division and any special conditions for discharge established by the city or regulatory agencies having jurisdiction over the discharge.
 The number, type and frequency of laboratory analyses to be performed by the owner shall be as stipulated by the city, but no less than once per year the industry must supply a complete analysis of the constituents of the wastewater discharge to ensure that compliance with the federal, state and local standards are being met.
 The owner shall report the results of measurements and laboratory analyses to the city at such times and in such manner as prescribed by the city.
+The owner shall bear the expense of all measurements, analyses and reporting required by the city.
 At such times as are deemed necessary, the city reserves the right to take measurements and samples for analysis by an outside laboratory service.